Mary Dixon Kies: Impact

-Even though Mary Kies invention itself did not have a lasting impact, her legacy is one that opened doors for future generations of female inventors and deserves to be recognized.
+Even though Mary Kies invention itself did not have a lasting impact, her legacy is one that opened doors for future generations of female inventors.

 Mary Kies was one of the first women to receive a U.S. patent, despite the controversy if she was actually the first.
 Up until 1790, women weren't even able to apply for and receive a U.S. patent and it wasn't until the Patent Act of 1790 that women could receive a patent.
 The Patent Act stated that "any person or persons" could apply for a patent.
 It is also thought that the first woman to receive a U.S. Patent was Hannah Wilkinson Slater, as she was issued a patent in 1793.
 However, the patent was issued to “Mrs. Samuel Slater,” rather than Hannah, causing people to believe that Mary Kies was the first female to receive a patent.

 Regardless, Mary Kies was essential in paving the way for other women to even be able to receive a patent.
 Her legacy was recognized by Killingly Grange No. 112, after the members learned that Mary Kies died with little to her name and her grave was marked with an uninscribed headstone.
 The group took to honoring her with a new headstone in Old South Killingly cemetery as the first woman in the United States to apply for and receive a patent.

 Mary Kies was also inducted into the National Inventors Hall of Fame in 2006 for her achievement.
 The National Inventors Hall of Fame praises her for her process for weaving straw with silk or thread and for being the first woman to apply for and receive a patent, specifically in her own name.

 Today, over twelve percent of all patent applications include a woman inventor.
 This number has steadily grown since 1840 when there were approximately 20 U.S. patents issued to women for inventions that were mostly related to cooking, tools, and clothing.